 Founder and member at the White Earth Chippewa Reservation, he's helped Native Americans for four decades.
 Raised conservative in the color of Crow Chief, Robert Yellow Tail he trained on Wall Street in 1982.
-In a world on a total dopamine, hypomanic binge, this is his take on financial chicanery, political thievery, Native issues and life well lived with no apologies.
-Written from the trading desk in Dallas or at his MT Ghost Ranch or at Pamelot, his TN farm.
+In a world on a total dopamine, hypomanic binge, this is his take on financial chicanery, political crime, Native issues and life well lived.
+Written from the trading desk in Dallas and/or at his MT Ghost Ranch or Pamelot, his TN estate with no apologies.

 Monday, December 19, 2011